 - Not understanding the components of the ACLS survey.
 The ACLS survey question also found a common thread of error in selecting a series of steps that involve an ABCD acronym.
 In life support, acronyms are useful for committing key points to memory.
 However, the pretest statistics and evidence from the Medscape study suggest staff members may be getting confused easier with acronyms.
 In the ACLS survey, more participants selected the incorrect answer than the correct answer when presented with a series of steps, two of which contained an ABCD acronym.

 - Failure to recognize arrhythmias in an EKG.
 This mistake is the result in misinterpretation of EKG results.
 Although V-Fib is easily recognized, some machines may still indicate some electrical activity even in asystole.
-However, a trained health caregiver should understand the difference and recognize when V-Fib, which is a shockable rhythm, is present in comparison to asystole or even atrial fibrillation (A-Fib).
+However, a trained health care giver should understand the difference and recognize when V-Fib, which is a shockable rhythm, is present in comparison to asystole or even atrial fibrillation (A-Fib).
+While A-Fib and V-Fib are both heart conditions involving an irregular heartbeat and, oftentimes, a sudden drop in blood pressure, A-Fib differs from V-Fib in that it is a non-shockable rhythm.
 Also, inexperience in reading an EKG may result in incorrectly assessing the QRS complex or noting pre-ventricular contractions (PVCs) as a diminished QRS complex.

 - Failure to flush lines immediately after medication administration, which may result in inconsistencies in medication delivery.
 This would result in a higher-than-normal dose and could impact the effect of ACLS, as well as medication effectiveness in converting arrhythmias.